Online skin trade fuels Myanmar elephant slaughter: Conservation group

 "This means that no elephant is safe," said the group's acting conservation director Belinda Stewart-Cox.
 "Myanmar is losing too many elephants too fast."

-Elephant Family monitored multiple internet forums and interacted with traders - without making purchases - to learn more about the supply chain.
+Elephant Family monitored multiple Internet forums and interacted with traders - without making purchases - to learn more about the supply chain.

-Out of eleven online sellers who said they knew the product origin, nine cited Myanmar and two Laos.
+Out of 11 online sellers who said they knew the product origin, nine cited Myanmar and two Laos.

-One China-based trader who claims to have "invented" elephant skin beads said she gets the material from a Myanmar border town, calling the sourcing "long-term and nonstop," the report said.
+One China-based trader who claims to have "invented" elephant skin beads said she gets the material from a Myanmar border town, calling the sourcing "long-term and non-stop", the report said.

-Some 2,000 wild elephants are thought to be left in Myanmar, the second largest population in the region after Thailand.
+Some 2,000 wild elephants are thought to be left in Myanmar, the second-largest population in the region after Thailand.

 But a combination of weak oversight and lawless border regions outside central government control has made Myanmar a key hub in the global wildlife trafficking trade.